FociSolutions/github-foundations/bootstrap/README.md

 If you are using Azure as your cloud provider, you will need to setup the Azure terraform files.

-1. Delete each of these files to:
+1. Delete each of the following files:
-    * `main.tf.gcp`
+    * `main.tf`
-    * `providers.tf.gcp`
+    * `providers.tf`
-    * `versions.tf.gcp`
+    * `versions.tf`
     They are GCP configuration, and not needed for Azure.
-3. Copy the `azure/main.tf.azure` file into the root of the repository and rename it to `main.tf`.
+2. Copy the `azure/main.tf.azure` file into the root of the repository and rename it to `main.tf`.
-4. Copy the `azure/providers.tf.azure` file into the root of the repository and rename it to `providers.tf`.
+3. Copy the `azure/providers.tf.azure` file into the root of the repository and rename it to `providers.tf`.
-5. Copy the `azure/versions.tf.azure` file into the root of the repository and rename it to `versions.tf`.
+4. Copy the `azure/versions.tf.azure` file into the root of the repository and rename it to `versions.tf`.
-6. Copy the `azure/variables-override.tf.azure` file into the root of the repository and rename it to `variables-override.tf`.
+5. Copy the `azure/variables-override.tf.azure` file into the root of the repository and rename it to `variables-override.tf`.

+### AWS Setup (Optional)

+If you are using AWS as your cloud provider, you will need to setup the AWS terraform files.
+1. Delete each of the following files:
+    * `main.tf`
+    * `providers.tf`
+    * `versions.tf`
+2. Copy the `aws/main.tf.aws` file into the root of the repository and rename it to `main.tf`.
+3. Copy the `aws/providers.tf.aws` file into the root of the repository and rename it to `providers.tf`.
+4. Copy the `aws/versions.tf.aws` file into the root of the repository and rename it to `versions.tf`.
+5. Copy the `aws/variables-override.tf.aws` file into the root of the repository and rename it to `variables-override.tf`.

 ### Configuring Variables